 gay, bisexual, transgender and intersex people and other forms of violence towards women and children.

-The department engaged in research methodology called the 10-Year Review of Implementation of the Domestic Violence Act of 1998 aimed at taking stock of all initiatives and projects in courts and the CJS to address the reduction and prevention of domestic violence.
+The department engaged in research methodology called the 10-Year Review of Implementation of the Domestic Violence Act of 1998 aimed at taking stock of all initiatives and projects in courts and the criminal justice system to address the reduction and prevention of domestic violence.

 The Protection from Harassment Act, 2011 (Act 17 of 2011), is the first specific legislation to address sexual harassment in the Southern African Development Community (SADC) region.
 The essence of the Act is to provide a quick, easy and affordable civil remedy in the form of a protection order for incidences of stalking.
 The legislation arose out of a SALRC investigation into the legal framework governing stalking and domestic violence.